Remortgaging in 2025 – is now the right time to fix & for how long?

 • Future intentions - Are you likely to need to move in the coming years and could you port the mortgage you may have at that time?
 Are you planning on having children or will you need to move areas for work or to be closer to a particular school?

-Those that think that rates may come down earlier than predicted might opt for a 2-year fix in the hope that they can remortgage to a better rate in two years' time.
+Those that think that rates may continue to come down might opt for a 2-year fix in the hope that they can remortgage to a better rate in two years' time.
 Of course, there is the risk that rates do not come down and could, in fact, be higher in two years' time.

 Those keen to have the security of knowing how much their mortgage will be each month may prefer to opt for a 5-year fixed-rate deal.
 A lot can happen in 5 years, however, so think carefully about your family setup and also how you would feel if interest rates are suddenly cut.
 A key consideration when choosing a longer fixed-rate deal is the early repayment charges that may apply.
 An early repayment charge (ERC) is a fee applied by your mortgage lender if you change the terms of your mortgage or repay it before the end of your agreed fixed period.
 Early repayment charges on a 5-year fixed-rate mortgage can be as high as 5% of the outstanding balance in year 1, often reducing to 4% in year 2, down to 1% in the final year.
 Two year fixed-rate deals often have ERCs that start at 2% before falling over the course of the fixed period.
 So if for example, you plan to move home in the next few years, a long term fixed-rate deal may not be as attractive.